sjsu-library/unionist/_items/unionist--text-0330.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: Foreign News
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Spanish Justice.</em>—One Spaniard had been hung up at Madrid for crying, ‘Long live Don Carlos.’ <br>Another Don was suspended in a similar manner at Bilboa, for shouting, ‘Long <br>live Donna Isabella;’ and a third has been stretched by the neck till he was <br>dead, for crying nothing at all. <br>"
+transcription: "<em>Spanish Justice.</em>—One Spaniard had been hung up at Madrid for crying, ‘Long live Don Carlos.’<br>Another Don was suspended in a similar manner at Bilboa, for shouting, ‘Long<br>live Donna Isabella;’ and a third has been stretched by the neck till he was<br>dead, for crying nothing at all.<br>"
 scholarlyNotes:
 commentary: This kind of national stereotyping is common across all kinds of periodicals at this time